tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

                         x.RemoveTodo g

 ```
-This shows that processing an event means calling its related aggregate member.
+This shows that processing an event means calling the related aggregate member.

-It is possible to cache events by enabling them explicitly at a library level: [project file](Micro_ES_FSharp_Lib/Micro_ES_FSharp_Lib.fsproj):
+you can cache events by enabling them explicitly at a library level: [project file](Micro_ES_FSharp_Lib/Micro_ES_FSharp_Lib.fsproj):

 ```Fsharp
     type TodoEvent =